 Attorneys Willing to Fight Sava Senior Care

 As with many large nursing home chains, Sava Senior Care may attempt to delay or deny a legitimate claim.
 The attorneys at Rosenfeld Injury Lawyers LLC stand with you and will do what it takes to see your case through resolution via arbitration, mediation or trial.
-Whatever the circumstance our firm is uniquely positioned from a litigation perspective to go toe to toe with any corporate nursing home operators.
+Whatever the circumstance our firm is uniquely positioned from a litigation perspective to go toe to toe with any corporate nursing home operators, such as Sava Senior Care.
+Contact our office for a Free Consultation regarding your potential case.